Sckathach/subspace-rerouting/paper/main.typ

 For our third implementation of SSR, we tested two different losses.
 The first one leverages the hijack score $cal(H)$.
 Given a set of targeted heads $(l_1, h_1), dots, (l_K, h_K)$ with hyperparameters $alpha_1, dots, alpha_K$, we define our loss as:

 $
   cal(L) = - sum_k alpha_k cal(H)_(l_k, h_k)
 $

-This approach directly optimizes for attention redirection, forcing safety-relevant heads to focus on the adversarial suffix rather than the harmful content in the instruction.
+This approach directly optimises for attention redirection, forcing safety-relevant heads to focus on the adversarial suffix rather than the harmful content in the instruction.

-Beyond targeting attention patterns, we also explored minimizing the contribution of safety heads identified through DLA and patching attribution methods.
-This approach involved optimizing a suffix that reduces the output magnitude of targeted heads.
+Beyond targeting attention patterns, we also explored minimising the contribution of safety heads identified through DLA and patching attribution methods.
+This approach involved optimising a suffix that reduces the output magnitude of targeted heads.

-Since a head's output is a linear combination of value vectors with attention weights that sum to one, we cannot simply optimize to reduce these weights to zero.
-Instead, we optimized to minimize the magnitude of the value vectors.
+Since a head's output is a linear combination of value vectors with attention weights that sum to one, we cannot simply optimise to reduce these weights to zero.
+Instead, we optimised to minimise the magnitude of the value vectors.
 Formally, given a set of targeted heads $(l_1, h_1), dots, (l_K, h_K)$, with hyperparameters $alpha_1, dots, alpha_K$, we define our loss as:
 $
   cal(L) = sum_k alpha_k space norm("softmax"((e^(l_k) W_"QK"^(l_k, h_k) (e^(l_k))^TT) / sqrt(d_q)) W_V^(l_k, h_k) e^(l_k))
 $ <eq:loss-ablation>